mwittig/pimatic-amazing-dash-button/README.md

 **This plugin requires libpcap to capture ARP requests on the network**.
 On Raspberry PI and comparable systems `libpcap` must be installed, i.e. `sudo apt-get install libpcap-dev`.
-On Windows, [WinPcap](http://www.winpcap.org/install/default.htm) most be installed.
+On Windows, [WinPcap](http://www.winpcap.org/install/default.htm) must be installed.

 ## Plugin Configuration